mythaxis/mythaxis.github.io/content/submissions.md

 ***Mythaxis* is currently CLOSED to submissions.**

-*Mythaxis* is published four times a year, and is periodically open to submissions within the following schedule:
+*Mythaxis* is published four times a year, and is open to submissions within the following periods:

 - **January 23rd-30th**
 - **April 23th-30th**